petermorgandev/petermorgan.dev/src/data/blog-posts/format-dates-astro.md

 ---
-title: How to Format Dates in Astro
+title: Format Dates in Astro
-slug: format-blog-post-dates-astro
+slug: format-dates-astro
 description: Blog post publication dates on this site are stored in 1 format, but displayed in 2 formats.
 This post explains how that works.
 publishDate: 9/9/22
 tags: [javascript, astro]